waste treatment capacity

 Renescience Energy from Waste

 We prepared the environmental permit application alongside the planning application, EIA, ground investigation, and animal by-products application.
 The documents were fully prepared in-house drawing on efficiencies with the EIA assessments and included permit specific assessments and plans including a Fire Prevention Plan, Application Site Condition Report, detailed Odour Management Plan and H1 Assessment.
-As the first plant of its type to be permitted under the Environmental Permitting Regulations (EPR), careful consideration was given to presentation of the BAT Assessment for the DONG Energy enzymatic technology.
+As the first plant of its type to be permitted under the Environmental Permitting Regulations (EPR), careful consideration was given to presentation of the BAT Assessment for the Ørsted enzymatic technology.

 We were additionally appointed to provide the architectural and engineering design of the facility.
 To meet the extremely challenging programme and budget, we developed a close working relationship with the client and technology designer to provide an innovative solution.
+Concrete from the previous site structures was crushed and reused for capping and sub-bases wherever possible so as to reducing clean material being brought to site.

 Building Information Modelling (BIM) and software including Autodesk Revit and Navisworks were used as an essential part of the design process.
 This helped co-ordinate the facility with the complex MHP and process equipment through the use of clash avoidance and further assisted in developing a collaborative working environment.
+The use of BIM was also used to help streamline sustainability by saving time, improving efficiency, enhancing design, reducing errors and providing a quantifiable opportunity for the building’s lifelong environmental impact to be lessened in line with sustainable construction’s whole philosophy.

 The EA issued the environmental permit in September 2017, leaving a matter of months to discharge pre-operational conditions and allow the facility to be brought into operation.
 Due to the tight timescale we worked closely with the EA to secure advance notice of likely conditions to ensure rapid discharge of conditions could be achieved.

-We subsequently supported DONG Energy in the preparation of the commissioning phase plan, accident management plan, and energy efficiency plan and provided support to regularise minor technical changes to the design prior to its operation.
+We subsequently supported Ørsted in the preparation of the commissioning phase plan, accident management plan, and energy efficiency plan and provided support to regularise minor technical changes to the design prior to its operation.
 In conjunction with our in-house design and engineering team RPS also discharged the pre-operational condition confirming all containment structures at the site had been designed and constructed fully in accordance with BAT and CIRIA guidance.